l6chen/ECE285-VQA/SAN-LSTM/README.md

 - Preparation:
 ```
 1. Unzip Model19.zip file in Data/Models.
+2. Download pretrain VGG16 Network, using download link written in the download_models.sh file under Data/.
-2. Download train images of which the download links are written in the file under Data/.
+3. Download train images of which the download links are written in the download_data.sh file under Data/.
-3. Download val images, or upload your own test images.
+4. Download val images using download_test.sh, or upload your own test images.
 ```

 - Question and Answers pre-processing: